Byproduct/CMDG/README.md

 Besides that, you're free to structure your program in any way you like, add any files, directories etc.

+You have the [glorious ANSI palette of 16 characters](https://github.com/Byproduct/CMDG/blob/main/CMDG/Help/palette.png) to work with.
+You can choose and change the character used, but the entire screen will be drawn with the same character (i.e. no ASCII art).

 More details are available in the template and example scenes, and 3D tutorial is also in the works.

 If you've done something with this, I'd love to see it!